Key takeaways

 • Origination fee: Many lenders charge an origination fee on mortgages, regardless of loan type.
 The fee usually costs around 1 percent of the amount you’re borrowing.

-• Loan application fee: Similar to applying for college, some lenders charge a nominal fee to complete the mortgage application.
+• Loan application fee: Some lenders charge a nominal fee to complete the mortgage application.

 • Title insurance and services: When you buy a home with a mortgage, you’ll need to pay for a title search and lender’s title insurance policy.
 The cost varies depending on the closing attorney or settlement or title company you work with.